Wine Making With Grapes

 You would start by taking an acid level reading of the juice to determine where you are at.
 If the acid level is found to be twice as high as needed, then you would add equal amounts of water to cut the acid level in half.
 If the acid level is only 10 percent too high you would then only need to add 10 percent water.
 The acid test kit directions include recommended acid levels for different types of wine.
 For more information about controlling your wine's acidity see the article Getting A Handle On Wine Acidity.

 Once the acidity level is correct you then will want to check the sugar level and adjust it if necessary.
 The wine hydrometer has a Potential Alcohol scale which tells you how much alcohol can be made with the sugars that are currently in the juice.
 You will want to shoot for a potential alcohol level somewhere between 9 and 13 percent.
 Almost always the European wine grapes will provide enough sugar naturally.
 The native wine grapes will usually need a little sugar and the wild grapes will need significant amounts of sugar.
 For more information about using a wine hydrometer see the article Getting To Know Your Hydrometer.

 PROCESSING THE GRAPES

 Now that you understand a little about the adjustments that may need to be made to the juice, it's time to go through the actual processing of the grapes.
 In general red grapes are handled differently than white grapes.
-Red grapes are destemmed, crushed and fermented with the skin and pulp for several days and then later pressed.
+Red grapes are destemmed, crushed and fermented with the skin and pulp for several days and then later pressed in a wine press.
 White grapes on the other hand are crushed with the stems left on and then pressed immediately.
 The skin and pulp does not become a part of the fermentation with white grapes.